-Any decision to borrow in advance will be within forward approved CFR estimates, and will be considered carefully to ensure that value for money can be demonstrated and that the Council can ensure the security of such funds.
+Any decision to borrow in advance, linked to forecast interest rates, will be within forward approved CFR estimates, and will be considered carefully to ensure that value for money can be demonstrated and that the Council can ensure the security of such funds.
 No borrowing in advance will be made in relation to any capital project funded from borrowing until individual schemes have been approved by Council and there is a high assumption of spend occurring.